KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 This is the solution for $$n_x$$, but $$n_y$$ will also give us a value.
 When there is a situation where the two results are different, the largest will be the correct answer.
 Here is some GLSL code:

 {% highlight glsl %}
-int VsmCalculateCascadeIndexFromWorldPos(in vec3 worldPos) {
+int VsmCalculateClipmapIndexFromWorldPos(in vec3 worldPos) {
-    // Get the normalized device coordinates (NDC) for the first cascade vec2 ndc = VsmCalculateRenderClipValueFromWorldPos(worldPos, 0).xy;
+    // Get the normalized device coordinates (NDC) for the first clipmap vec2 ndc = VsmCalculateRenderClipValueFromWorldPos(worldPos, 0).xy;

-    vec2 cascadeIndex = vec2(
+    vec2 clipmapIndex = vec2(
         ceil(log2(max(abs(ndc.x), 1))),
         ceil(log2(max(abs(ndc.y), 1)))
     );

-    return int(max(cascadeIndex.x, cascadeIndex.y));
+    return int(max(clipmapIndex.x, clipmapIndex.y));
 }
 {% endhighlight %}

-Here is a visual of cascades changing as the camera moves closer or further from geometry:
+Here is a visual of clipmap changing as the camera moves closer or further from geometry:

 <img src="/assets/v0.11/svsms/VSM_Cascade_Change.gif" alt="cascade_change" />

-When pages become visually smaller and change in color tone this is an indication they are part of finer cascades.
-Visually larger pages are an indication they are part of coarser cascades.
+When pages become visually smaller and change in color tone this is an indication they are part of finer clipmaps.
+Visually larger pages are an indication they are part of coarser clipmaps.

 # Cache Invalidation Events